Confident (album): Singles

-"Cool for the Summer" reached international success, it was serviced as the lead single from the record on July 1, 2015, it debuted at number 36 on the Billboard Hot 100 in its first week dated July 18, 2015, selling 80,000 copies in.
+"Cool for the Summer" reached international success, it was serviced as the lead single from the record on July 1, 2015, it debuted at number 36 on the Billboard Hot 100 in its first week dated July 18, 2015, selling 80,000 copies.
 It entered the Hot 100's top 20 on the chart dated August 15, 2015 and peaked at number 11.
 It has since been certified double platinum in the US by the RIAA.
 The song went top 10 in the UK, New Zealand, Scotland, the Czech Republic, Mexico and Lebanon and top 20 in Canada, Ireland, Australia and Spain.

 The title track, "Confident", was released as the second single on September 18, 2015, with the album's pre-order and eventually peaked at number 21 in the US.
 The song peaked number 1 on US Hot Dance/Club Songs.
 The music video for "Confident" was released on October 9, 2015, through Lovato's Vevo channel.
 It went top 20 in the Czech Republic as well as top 30 in Canada, Scotland, New Zealand and Slovakia.
 The track was certified triple platinum in the United States.

 "Stone Cold" was released as the only promotional single from the album on October 9, 2015.
 On March 21, 2016, the song was released as the third and final single and peaked at number two on the Bubbling Under the Hot 100.
 It was later certified gold in the United States.
 The music video for the song was released on February 23, 2016.